icelam/just-for-fun/001 - Vanilla JS Coin Counter using Signals/README.md

 yarn build
 ```

-All the build files can be found in `../dist` folder.
+All the build files can be found in `dist` folder.